Mardroide/FireworksMechanics/README.md

 # FireworksMechanics
-SpigotMC plugin to add new explosive mechanics to fireworks and TNTs.
+SpigotMC plugin to add new explosive mechanics to fireworks and dynamites.